pweingardt/KSPMissionController/missions.md

 * Alows you to have a repair mission to a vessel.
 Place the part on the vessel (you can have the player do this in a
 * previous mission with the partGoal.
 Then in another mission have the player launch to the vessel and use the part to
 * repair the vessel..
 The player right clicks on the part and the condition for Repair is set to true.
-I suggest
-* adding some timed event to it like minSeconds.
-*
-Example code for RepairGoal

-		RepairGoal
-		{
-		minSeconds = TIME(10m)
-		}
+NEW For
+* VERSION .33 Repair Goal has its own countdown Timer..
+Its takes about 1 min to coplete repairs now.

 ### <a id="#submission"></a>SubMissionGoal